AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ## How to achieve the use case: high-level overview {#achieve-the-use-case-high-level}

-Below is a high level overview of the workflow, a combination of a journey workflow and an activation workflow.
+Below is a high level overview of the workflow - a combination of a journey workflow and an activation workflow.

 In the sample workflow pictured below, you look for customers who meet a certain criteria and you want to entice them to return to your website or app.
 You are looking to set them on a journey where instead of limited activity on your property, they return in a more recurrent manner.
 You are trying to get them back to your property and then once they are back, you have them enter the journey to recurringly make purchases on your site.
 The campaign set up here is capped at one engagement with customers per month.